The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Incorrect name of chapter

 The basic idea behind a language primer should be to show how the language works.
 This chapter doesn't.
-There is next to no information about the instruction set, what it can and cannot do, or how to properly integrate it with C. What is does do is (badly) show how you can assemble a file, and show some very slow assembly routines.
+There is next to no information about the instruction set, what it can and cannot do, or how to properly integrate it with C. What is does do is show how you can assemble a file, and show some very slow assembly routines.
 For a more useful introduction in the nuts and bolts of ARM assembly, see tonc:asm.

 Bad practice: batch files (pp 396)